DSLs-for-HPC/DSLs-for-HPC.github.io/index.md

 - **Textbook:** [Compilers: Principles, Techniques, and Tools](https://dl.acm.org/doi/10.5555/1177220) (also known as the Dragon Book).
 I highly recommend you purchase a physical copy of this book, as it is a classic reference text in the field.
 Please let me know if you have any issues accessing the book, or if cost is an issue.
 - **Additional Readings:** Additional readings will be recommended throughout the course.
 You will need to authenticate to the [Georgia Tech Library Proxy](https://library.gatech.edu/research-help-support/accessing-eresources) to access the official versions of these readings.
 For convenience, try adding the papers you read to a citation manager, such as [Zotero](https://www.zotero.org/) or [Mendeley](https://www.mendeley.com/).

+## Assignments

+There will be three assignments:
+1. Write an essay about a problem you've been thinking about.
+Don't write about the solution until the very end.
+Structure your essay as an introduction to a paper.
+2. Write a compiler for APL.
+We'll likely have options for whether you wish to compile to c or to llvm.
+3. An assignment involving writing Halide schedules.

 ## Schedule

 | Date | Topics | Readings |